Camping is very much an acquired taste for some of us.

 Youcamp (The Airbnb Of Camping)

 You know when you hear about something and go “why did we not think of this?”
 This is one of those times.
 A couple of legends realised that if you can AirBnB a bricks and mortar type of situation, you can do the same when it comes to private land.
 Genius, really.
-Behold, Youcamp.
+Behold, Youcamp (now Hipcamp).
 Giving you access to the camping locations of your Instadreams, take your pick from the downright basic to the luscious of luxury.
 We’re talking everything from glamping to those ‘how’s the serenity’ type deals.
 Whether it’s a free-range camping experience to get you off the grid, an interactive farm stay or a creek-side oasis with nary another tent in sight, consider your next Sunshine Coast camping trip sorted.